-To apply for such leave of absence, a letter should be submitted to the Registrar immediately following the release of annual examination results and must include the student's full name, registration number, the course and stage in which enrolled in the previous year and, most important, the reason why leave is being sought.
+To apply for such leave of absence, a letter should be submitted to the Academic Registrar immediately following the release of annual examination results and must include the student's full name, registration number, the course and stage in which enrolled in the previous year.
 The letter advising the result of the application will provide details about how to re-enrol.

-Higher degree and graduate diploma candidates may apply for suspension of enrolment under similar conditions.
+Higher degree and graduate diploma candidate may apply for suspension of enrolment under similar conditions.